 They are in-between worlds; they no longer fit comfortably in the non-Muslim world and they haven’t yet found their place in the Muslim world.

-God brings everyone to Islam on the path that suits them best and He then sends them tests to confirm their faith.
-So there is no one right way to make the adjustment to the new life as a Muslim, but there are some general suggestions that could help to make the journey smoother.
+God brings everyone to Islam on the path that suits them best; He then sends them tests to confirm their faith.
+So there is no one right way to make the adjustment to the new life as a Muslim.
+But there are some general suggestions that could help to make the journey smoother.

 Having Realistic Expectations

 It is important that a new Muslim has realistic expectations of the community that they are joining.

 One of the strangest things that happens to many new Muslims when they convert is that they suddenly expect all the followers of Islam to follow it to the letter.